AlekPawlowski/wita_projekt/README.md

 ## additional requiremnets
 - add payment history to single esate or if there is some
 - history of contractors ( those guys who rent )
+- add dark mode
+- pagination at all list sites

 ## sites :
 ### all ( admin / employee / account ):